lexibank/tlopo/out/vol1/chapter6.md

 ## 4.2.
 Fermentation

 Fermentation of food is geographically much more restricted.
 Small islands, particularly atolls, are susceptible to food shortages as a result of drought or prolonged stormy weather which makes fishing impossible, and have greater need for food reserves.
 Food fermentation is practised primarily in those areas where sago is not available as a staple, the latter being easily stored for lengthy periods of time.
 Assuming that sago was available as a foodstuff in POc times (see [Dutton 1994](../references.md#source-Dutton1994)), Lichtenberk argues (p.278) that the nearly complementary distribution of sago as a staple and fermented foodstuff suggests that the presence of fermentation in Micronesia and Polynesia is due to independent developments.
 Also relevant, however, is the fact that fermented breadfruit is regarded as one of the few foods suitable for carrying on longer sea voyages, and thus a prime suspect, along with its term, for borrowing.
 [Yen](../references.md#source-Yen1975) ([1975](../references.md#source-Yen1975)) writes that in Melanesia fermentation appears to be practised only in Santa Cruz and ascribes its presence there to Polynesian influence.
 However, David Walsh has pointed out (pers.comm. with Lichtenberk) that fermentation is practised also in some areas in Vanuatu.
 (See the Namakir form mada below.)
-Ross (Food plants, vol. 3) points out that there is a curious cross-over between the reflexes of PEOc &ast;mara 'preserved breadfruit' and POc &ast;madraR 'grow ripe, overripe', &ast;madraR-i- 'grow ripe, overripe from (s.t.) (?)'.
-In scattered languages in Vanuatu, Fiji and Micronesia, a reflex of &ast;madraRi &ast;madraR-i- has taken over the 'preserved breadfruit' sense which we would instead expect to find associated with a reflex &ast;mara.
+Ross (Food plants, vol. 3) points out that there is a curious cross-over between the reflexes of PEOc _&ast;mara_ 'preserved breadfruit' and POc _&ast;madraR_ 'grow ripe, overripe', _&ast;madraR-i-_ 'grow ripe, overripe from (s.t.) (?)'.
+In scattered languages in Vanuatu, Fiji and Micronesia, a reflex of _&ast;madraR_/_&ast;madraR-i-_ has taken over the 'preserved breadfruit' sense which we would instead expect to find associated with a reflex &ast;mara.
 Since closely related languages both in Vanuatu and in Micronesia disagree as to which term they reflect, Ross infers that the closeness of both form and meaning has led to confusion between the two terms, leading to more than one independent occurrence of crossover.
 POc &ast;madraR seems to have been applied specifically to breadfruit and bananas, both of which become soft and mushy when overripe.
-Breadfruit and bananas are also the two foodstuffs which today are most commonly preserved by fermentation ryen 1975).
+Breadfruit and bananas are also the two foodstuffs which today are most commonly preserved by fermentation ([Yen 1975](../references.md#source-Yen1975)).
 Chowning lists a Nakanai cognate which indicates that the original POc term may have meant simply 'be spoiled (of food or drink)', with its meaning narrowing in Eastern Oceanic.

 <a id="p-159"></a>